felixklauke/victoria/README.md

 ```

 ### Map
-Sadly we only can support Maps with a String as key as couchbase sucks.
+Sadly we can only support Maps with a String as key because couchbase sucks.
 ```java
 Map<String, Model> map = ProxiedDatastructures.createMap(databaseDocumentName, bucket);
 ```